Hamfest: Hamfests worldwide

-In the United States, hamfests are a popular tradition; regularly scheduled hamfests in the USA begin with an event such as a waffle breakfast, with proceeds going to the sponsoring organization or a worthy charity.
+In the United States, hamfests are a popular tradition; regularly scheduled hamfests in the US begin with an event such as a waffle breakfast, with proceeds going to the sponsoring organization or a worthy charity.
 Larger hamfests almost always include one or more food vendors, staffed by volunteers, with the proceeds going to a local high school or other charity.

 It is not unknown for a seller to ask more for a single part from the box than for the entire box, the intent being to have less stuff when it's time to go home than the seller arrived with.
 Larger old items are often referred to as boat anchors with the suggestion that they are obsolete and of such low value that this is the only use left for them.
 Numerous jokes are based on this concept, and some sellers will tie ropes to handles, or post signs on especially large and heavy items seeking customers who own aircraft carriers.
 Regular attendees often visit their first hamfest in search of some piece of equipment, but end up returning due to the social aspect.

 In the current century, the Internet has come to be used to advertise and sell ham radio equipment, downgrading the sales of useful used equipment at all hamfests.
 This has, in many cases, caused the disappearance of many local and regional hamfests.
 Thus, hamfests' social aspects have become more of a reason to attend as well as to learn from the numerous lecturers and forums.
 Door prizes and raffles also occur.
 Also, inspection of the vast array of commercially made new radio equipment (conveniently available in one place) and the extensive inclusion of computers and computer parts and software for sale rise in importance at these events.

+Japan, the primary source for new commercially made ham equipment, hosts at least one large annual hamfest with world-wide attendees.
+The 2024 Japan Amateur Radio League convention received over 40,000 paying attendees in 2022.

-The Dayton Hamvention is generally considered to be the world's largest hamfest.
+The Dayton Hamvention was considered to be the world's largest hamfest in the 2010s.
 It is held each May (formerly at the Hara Arena in Trotwood, Ohio near Dayton) at the Greene County Fairgrounds and Expo Center in Xenia, Ohio.
 The Hamvention offers forums, exhibit space and a flea market.
 Average attendance is around 25,000; there were 28,417 visitors in 2018.
 Many amateur radio enthusiasts go out of their way to attend the Hamvention, travelling from all over the United States, Canada, Mexico and various parts of the world and even as far as Australia, Japan and Russia.